ssciwr/onehealth-db/docs/data.md

 ## Eurostat's NUTS definition
 The regions are set [here](https://ec.europa.eu/eurostat/en/web/products-manuals-and-guidelines/w/ks-gq-23-010) and corresponding shapefiles can be downloaded [here](https://ec.europa.eu/eurostat/web/gisco/geodata/statistical-units/territorial-units-statistics).

-In this project, we use `EPSG: 4326`
+!!! note

-**Note**:
+    * In this project, we use EPSG: 4326
     * This NUTS definition file is only for Europe.
     * If a country does not have NUTS level $x \in [1,3]$, the corresponding data for these levels is excluded from the shapefile.

 #### `NUTS_ID` explaination:
 * Structure of `NUTS_ID`: `<country><level>`